 Get Your Hair Braided

 You know I love my wigs, but I had to convince myself to take advantage of my current opportunity and get my hair braided in Nigeria.
 Paying 25-30K Naira was such a great deal compared to the prices in the states.
 This is your one-stop shop for hair, nails, and makeup.
 You know how you go to the salon in the US and expect to spend hours on hours?
 Not here!
 They are trying to get you in and out honey!
+I went to Bold and Beautiful in Israel Plaza in Abuja.
 I got to the salon right before it opened and they started on my hair right away.
 There was no moment of lull, once I was done in 1 area I was whisked to the person In the next area.
 When she massaged my scalp, I was in heaven.
 I got my red tapered fro colored, steamed and braided plus a pedicure for an awesome price and enjoyable service.

 Get Custom Tailored Outfits